I don’t take a pleasant picture.

 I come by it honestly.

-This is why most likely my children will forget what I look like when I am dead.
+Therefore, most likely my children will forget what I look like when I am dead.

 Because there is very little photographic proof of how bad a picture I take.